etsy/logster/README.md

       -d, --dry-run         Parse the log file but send stats to standard output.
       -D, --debug           Provide more verbose logging for debugging.

+## Contributing

+- Fork the project
+- Add your feature
+- If you are adding new functionality, document it in the README
+- Verify your code by running the test suite, and adding additional tests if able.
+- Push the branch up to GitHub (bonus points for topic branches)
+- Send a pull request to the etsy/logster project.

+If you have questions, you can find us on IRC in the `#codeascraft` channel on Freenode.